250347/250347/README.md

+Additional changes
+in the
-Changed read me file text
+read me file in the CopyA
+folder